omerapp99/weather-Forcast-EKS/README.md

-# Weather App with EKS Infrastructure
+# CI/CD Pipline using EKS, ArgoCD, Jenkins, ECR to deploy Weather Forcast Website

 A comprehensive Weather Application featuring a complete CI/CD pipeline, infrastructure as code, and secure secret management.